quads999/Getting-and-Cleaning-Data-Course-Project/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-#he data for this project can be downloaded from this location:
+The data for this project can be downloaded from this location:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip